 The jusTice initiative, was founded in 2010 with the aim of encouraging and inspiring others to apply their Christian faith to the important work of creating and contributing to just communities around the world.
-We are based in Gloucester, United Kingdom, and work closely with Redcliffe College and a number of justice-related organisations.
+We are based in Gloucester, United Kingdom, and work closely with Redcliffe College, Latin Link and a number of justice-related organisations.

 Have a look around and get to know us.
 To give us an idea of who's been visiting us here, you can write in the guestbook

 "Justice is still the ugly sister in theological education.
 This is an awful tragedy because it remains one of the most pervasive ideas and convictions in the Bible.
 Our reluctance to go beyond acts of kindness to explore and respond to systemic injustices has a great deal to do with a distinct lack of theological reflection...the jusTice Initiative is attempting to put that right and deserves our support.
 A more robust biblical reflection on this critical issue will produce a generation of men and women who are truly able to show the whole council of God, make a substantial difference to our biblical advocacy and in turn, make a material difference to the 1.4 billion people who still live in abject poverty."

 "The jusTice Initiative is a significant expression of the Christian sympathy for the world’s wounds.
 It aims to deepen insights and biblically inspire a strengthened commitment to live justly."

 Dr Marijke Hoek, Co-editor of Micah's Challenge and Head of Theology, Evangelical Alliance UK